This guy, Robbie, must have fired people up out there.

 There isn't any peer pressure.

-They're not out Engaging in destructive behavior.
+They're not out engaging in destructive behavior.

-What they're doing is watching YouTube videos or playing video games, they're staying in and getting fat.
+What they're doing is watching YouTube videos or playing video games.

 Sounds right, but at least no one ever got pregnant from eating Cheetos watching YouTube.

-So anyway, the point is that the decline in all of this destructive behavior, and it's been dominant demonstrated by the polling data, is explained precisely by the solitary nature kids are living now with their wired status.
+So anyway, the point is that the decline in all of this destructive behavior, and it's been demonstrated by the polling data, is explained precisely by the solitary nature kids are living now with their wired status.

 No peer pressure, no engaging in all this behavior outside the home.

-According to a Pew survey, when trying to find out how these people are politically, well, here's the news that's going to require some further explanation.
+There are other problems obviously associated with this, but nevertheless, according to a Pew survey, when trying to find out how these people are politically, well, here's the news that's going to require some further explanation.

 All of these kids withdrawing, my word, not in the story.

-Again, it's demonstrable here that engaging in this kind of destructive behavior is down in certain age groups, is because there's less peer pressure, because there's less activity outside the home amongst people who promote destructive behavior.
+Again, it's demonstrable here that engaging in this kind of destructive behavior is down in certain age groups is because there's less peer pressure, because there's less activity outside the home amongst people who promote destructive behavior.

-So the question then became well, how are they politically?
+So the question then became, well, how are they politically?

 And according to Pew, they are liberal Democrats who sound an awful lot like conservative Republicans.